locationtech/geogig/doc/manual/source/interaction/async-tasks.rst

 Web-API Asynchronous tasks
 ==========================

-Some Web-API commands can run for a long time depending on how much data they're dealing with, and hence are executed asynchronously.
-Meaning that once invoked, they start the job in a background thread and return immediately.
+Some Web-API commands can run for a long time depending on how much data they're dealing with, and hence, are executed asynchronously, meaning that, once invoked, they start the job in a background thread and return immediately.

 The response contains a unique identifier for the asynchronous task and information on the task's running status.
-This task identifier can then be used to poll the status of the task by querying the ``/tasks/<task id>`` API end point.
+This task identifier can then be used to poll the status of the task by querying the ``/tasks/<task id>`` API endpoint.

-If no task is given (e.g. by querying the ``/tasks`` endpoint), a list of all available tasks will be returned.
+If no task is given, e.g. by querying the ``/tasks`` endpoint, a list of all available tasks will be returned.

 A running task can be canceled with the ``cancel=true`` argument.
 For example:

 ::

    http://localhost:8182/tasks/3?cancel=true

 This request will ask the operation to cancel and return immediately.
-Note however that the task may take a while until the running task is actually canceled, as it may be blocking on I/O or being temporarily in a non cancelable state.
-Polling the task repeteadly with the
+Note, however, that it may take some time for the cancellation request to complete, as the running task may be blocking on I/O or in a temporarily non-cancelable state.
+Polling the task repeatedly with the
-``cancel=true`` parameter is not a problem though.
+``cancel=true`` parameter is not a problem, though.

-Finished tasks, whether they finished successfully, an error occurred, or were canceled, will be kept in memory for 10 minutes to be queried.
+Finished tasks, whether they finished successfully, an error occurred, or were canceled, will be kept in memory for 10 minutes in order to allow their status to be queried.
 Finished tasks can be explicitly pruned with the ``prune=true`` parameter.
 For example:

 ::

    http://localhost:8182/tasks/3?prune=true

-Prune has no effect on non finished tasks.
+Prune has no effect on unfinished tasks.

 Examples
 ^^^^^^^^

-When the command is invoked, it returns a result like the following:
+When the command is invoked, it returns a result such as the following XML-formatted response.

 ::